alanv-tech/pytp/README.md

 <details>
   <summary><b>😊 EASE OF USE</b></summary>

   It comes with a well polished TkInter GUI with easy to read fonts, and all program functionality is self explanatory.
-Refer to the wiki for more details if needed.
 </details>
 <details>
   <summary><b>💻 SIMULATED CLIENTS</b></summary>